lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

  + The *Wait Time Affects Referrals* detail shows the connection between patient *Referral Rates*, patients *Waiting to Start* MM and *Target Wait Times* for patients.

  +  We hear a lot of clinicians say that good, ethical treatment is if you start a patient on medication assistance, the patient should come in for a monthly evaluation.
 If a clinician isn't sure they can get a patient in for a monthly appointment, then they may decide not to start the patient on the service.
-For this activity of telling a systems story in the Med Management module, our team would like to explore how we could serve more patients with specific conditions, like Opioid Use Disorder (OUD), with our existing team staffing levels.
+For this activity of telling a systems story in the Med Management module, we would like to explore how our team can serve more patients with specific conditions, like Opioid Use Disorder (OUD), with our existing staffing levels.

  + We'll start this systems story with the *Referral Rate* - the green box.
 As a clinician you know that when *Referral Rates* increase, there is an increase in the back log of patients *Waiting to Start* a service, in this case MM.
    ++ As the patients *Waiting to Start* increases, the average *New Patient Wait Time* starts to climb.
 Note the plus sign from *Waiting to Start* to *New Patient Wait Time* which indicates they will move in the same direction.
 So, if the patients *Waiting to Start* decreases, the *New Patient Wait Time* will decrease also.